DTM “Riffs” are quick, unedited stuff for my NEC students who I’m teaching remotely.

 Jarrett himself played Bach and Beethoven, of course, but Keith is also one of the few modern jazz pianists to write a novelty rag, something next door to Scott Joplin, Zez Confrey, and Earl Hines.
 (Jaki Byard and Roland Hanna are two others that are on this “modern stride” continuum with Jarrett.)

-Keith, Dewey, Charlie, and Paul learned old music, they learned the latest music (notably Ornette Coleman’s approach — indeed, Ornette himself is unthinkable without Charlie, and for the record, Keith got a lot of that tradition from fellow pianist Paul Bley) and then they put together stuff from all those sources in a relaxed and contemporary way.
+Keith, Dewey, Charlie, and Paul learned old music, they learned the latest music (notably Ornette Coleman’s approach — indeed, Ornette himself is unthinkable without Charlie, and Keith got a lot of that tradition from fellow pianist Paul Bley, who worked with Ornette) and then they put together stuff from all those sources in a relaxed and contemporary way.
 Sounds easy, no?